Fluid-Dynamics-Lab-Nagoya-University/Determinant-based-Greedy-Algorithm-for-Actuator-Selection-in-a-Linear-Impulsive-Control-System/README.md

 - F_act_dg_over1.m: Function for optimizing actuator locations
 - F_norm_count2.m: Function for computing the 2 norm of the terminal output

+## Note
+It is needed to download "herdif.m" with relating functions from https://appliedmaths.sun.ac.za/~weideman/research/differ.html and put them inside a directory named DMSUITE to run the main codes.

 ## How to cite
 Please cite the relevant paper which will be published soon.